quincylin1/futubot/Strategy/README.md

 # Trading Strategies

-Here, we give a detailed description of the trading strategies supported by FutuBot for users who are not familiar with any of them.
+Here we give a detailed description of the trading strategies supported by FutuBot for users who are not familiar with any of them.
 FutuBot currently supports the following strategies:

 - [RSI Strategy](#RSI-Strategy)
 - [Moving Average Strategy](#Moving-Average-Strategy)